Enbayft/ALEN-Tier-Guide/test.md

 ![DD](https://azurlane.koumakan.jp/w/images/2/2b/Z46Chibi.png "Z46") - [KMS Z46](https://azurlane.koumakan.jp/Z46)
 - Desc: "KMSan Diego".
+> Skill:
-> Skill: Whenever enemy planes are shot down within own AA range, increase FP by 15% of own total AA stat (Only base stat and gear is counted) and if skill procs again during its duration, it refreshes the buff; increases AP damage by 25%
+>> Whenever enemy planes are shot down within own AA range, increase FP by 15% of own total AA stat (Only base stat and gear is counted) and if skill procs again during its duration, it refreshes the buff

+>> Increases AP damage by 25%

->Admittedly not quite as good as an AA boat, but fulfils a similar purpose while being much more competetent at everything else - survivability, damage output, barrage, even ASW.
+> Admittedly not quite as good as an AA boat, but fulfils a similar purpose while being much more competetent at everything else - survivability, damage output, barrage, even ASW.
 That said, the fact one of her skills is completely useless whenever planes aren't around does hamper her usability somewhat, but she remains a very solid DD regardless.

 ### Tier 0.5:
 ---
 ![DD](https://azurlane.koumakan.jp/w/images/8/8b/AyanamiKaiChibi.png "Ayanami Kai") - [IJN Ayanami Kai](https://azurlane.koumakan.jp/Ayanami#Retrofit)
 - Desc: "Nuclear Launch Detected".
+> Skill:
-> Skill: 5% chance on firing main gun to boost Torpedo by 60% for 8s; 70% chance every 20s to fire a special barrage and boost Evasion stat by 30% for 5s
+>> 5% chance on firing main gun to boost Torpedo by 60% for 8s

+>> 70% chance every 20s to fire a special barrage and boost Evasion stat by 30% for 5s

 > Ayanami is the last word in Torp Damage - with her skill procced, the damage she can inflict with them is completely unrivaled and, with enough buff stacking, can even exceed the tens of thousands.
 On the flip side, Torpedoes are all she's got and once she's blown her load, she won't have much to do except waiting for them to come back online.
 The DPH monster to LafKai's DPS.